DrumTechnologiesLtd/node-pngquant-native/README.md

 node-pngquant-native is an addon of node, support node version v0.8.0 to latest, It compress a `buffer` of `.png` image, so can't call other processes.

+## NetDev Ltd

+To build: set the version number in package.json and "grunt".
+This will build the correct version (Mac or Windows) of the module and publish it to the repository.

 ## install

     npm install -g node-pngquant-native